ErlendMariusOmmundsen/Messaging-App/readme.md

 * [Gradle](https://docs.gradle.org/current/userguide/userguide.html) - Dependency Management

+## Roadmap

+We plan on having a register user page

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.